CristopherMasserini/covid_hostname_analysis/README.md

 ## Data and libraries used
 This project collects the information published by a researcher at: https://1984.sh/covid19-domains-feed.txt

-Because this project, written in python, is dependent on the library python-who is (https://github.com/DannyCork/python-whois) to access a DNS, there are some issues that can only be worked out in that library.
+Because this project, written in python, is dependent on the library python-whois (https://github.com/DannyCork/python-whois) to access a DNS, there are some issues that can only be worked out in that library.
 For instance, the country code TLD for Portugal, .pt, is not recognized in that library as valid.

 ## Details